pawachter/syclops/README.md

 pip install .
 ```

-### Note for macOS Users

-⚠️ **IMPORTANT**: Syclops is **not currently supported on macOS**.
-While installation theoretically might be possible, it has not been tested and likely will not work properly.
-If you attempt to use Syclops on macOS, Blender would be downloaded as a `.dmg` file for your architecture (arm64 or x64), but full functionality cannot be guaranteed.

-We recommend using Linux or Windows for the best experience with Syclops.

 ## Run a job

 Next, the assets need to be crawled by the pipeline.
 This only needs to be done once, or if new assets are added.